salrashid123/gcegrpc/README.md

-# gRPC on GKE
+# gRPC on GKE and Istio

-Samples for running gRPC on GKE:
+Samples for running gRPC on GKE and Istio:

 ## gRPC Loadbalancing on GKE with L7 Ingress